freeCodeCamp/i18n-curriculum/curriculum/challenges/italian/13-relational-databases/build-a-periodic-table-database-project/build-a-periodic-table-database.md

 # --description--

 Questo è uno dei progetti richiesti per completare la certificazione.
-Per questo progetto, creerai uno script Bash per ottenere informazioni sugli elementi chimici da un database della tavola periodica.
+For this project, you will create a Bash script to get information about chemical elements from a periodic table database.

 # --instructions--